mabiesen/TimerGame-GO/README.md

 # TimerGame-Go
 Timer Game in Golang as Programming Challenge with Fixed Criteria

+Criteria is as follows:
+1. Write code in a functional manner such that code may be re-used in other projects
+  * Use as few public variables as possible
+  * Keep functions simplistic.
+For exammpe, if the function reads user input, don't make it also evaluate
+2. Thoroughly note all functions and variables used in the project
+3. Thoroughly test all functions and variables used in project with Go's built in testing.

 The Timer Game records all game on/off time and presents to the user.

 Game Flow is as follows: